alunegov/ton-contest-2/back/readme.md

 # lottery-back

-Provides RESTfull server which converts get-methods of lottery SMC to API endpoints.
+Provides RESTfull server which "converts" get-methods of lottery SMC to API endpoints.
 Based on restinio and tonlib.
 Server runs at 8080 port.
 Config file for TON are *ton-lite-client-test1.config.json*.

 ## API